 In the Main Building, there are several eateries ranging from moderate to expensive within the museum.
 During the summer months, The Met opens its Roof Garden Cafe, offering al fresco dining with panoramic views of the New York City skyline.
 During extended hours on Friday and Saturday, the Met offers a quintessential New York experience with a string quartet above the Great Hall.
 Cocktails and appetizers are available by candlelight at the Balcony Bar or enjoy the summer night sky at the rooftop martini bar.

-Get Free Entry with a New York Pass
+Official Website: Metropolitan Museum of ArtFee: Yes - Free admission with a New York Explorer Pass

 Phone: (212) 535-7710